 When you stay in any of the twenty bedrooms in the castle hotel, you will experience sumptuous surroundings and elegant furnishings.
 Each of the spacious bedrooms has its own unique character and charm - and this is supplemented by tastefully designed private bathrooms, with bath and shower, television and tea and coffee making facilities.

 From some of the rooms, you will enjoy stunning views over Dingwall to the haunting Black Isle.
-Services such as baby-sitting and room service are also provided.
+Room service can also be provided.
 If there is anything that you particularly require, please do not hesitate to ask.The reception hall provides comfortable surroundings in front of a roaring log fire - the ideal place to relax after a day's travelling or indeed, to plan your day's activities.

-There is also the McKenzie Suite available, which is ideal for up to 5 adults or a family.
+The MacKenzie Suite is ideal for up to 5 adults or a family.
 The suite offers a very good standard of accommodation.
-It is accessed through the castle's restaurant and has one king bedroom, one king/twin bedroom, one single room, two bathrooms, and a separate sitting area.
+It is accessed through the castle's restaurant and has one king bedroom, one king/twin bedroom, one single room, three en-suite bathrooms, and a separate sitting area.

 Sample some of the finest cuisine to be experienced in the Highlands in the castle's stunning dining room.
 The Turrets Restaurant serves only the best produce, taken from the Highland's abundant seas, lochs, rivers and farmland, and freshly prepared into mouth-watering dishes.
 Dinner is experienced in the castle's dining room, with elegant candlesticks, individually-designed chairs and subtle lighting.